-Allocasuarina grampiana is known as the Grampian’s Sheoak and is a tall shrub or small tree with distinctive blue-grey foliage this is due to a waxy bloom.
+Allocasuarina grampiana is known as the Grampian’s Sheoak and is a tall shrub, growing to 4 metres.
+It has distinctive blue-grey foliage, due to a waxy bloom.

-Allocasuarina grampiana is confined to the Grampian National Park in central Victoria.
+Allocasuarina grampiana is confined to the Grampian National Park in central Victoria on sandstone.
 The species is classified as rare and threatened although protected in a reserve.
 Frequent bushfires could pose a threat to the species.

 The Grampian’s Sheoak has great horticultural potential.
 The foliage colour is similar to that of the Blue Spruce.
 Allocasuarina grampiana could be grown as a substitute for this expensive and slow growing exotic.